manujosephv/pytorch_tabular/docs/training.md

 - `checkpoints_save_top_k`: int: The number of best models to save.
 If you want to save more than one best models, you can set this parameter to >1.
 Defaults to `1`

 !!!note
     Make sure the name of the metric/loss you want to track exactly matches the ones in the logs.
-Recommended way is to run a model and cehck the results by evaluating the model.
+Recommended way is to run a model and check the results by evaluating the model.
 From the resulting dictionary, you can pick up a key to track during training.

 ### Learning Rate Finder